top of page

 WhatsApp Image 2025-04-10 at 13.33.33.jpeg

-My writing—in the form of essays, fiction, translation, and literary criticism—has been published in outlets including The New York Times, The Nation, Los Angeles Review of Books, Joyland, Wasafiri, Asymptote Journal, among others; in 2022, I was a finalist for the Queen Mary Wasafiri New Writing Prize for fiction, and in 2021 received an Honorable Mention in the Ploughshares Emerging Writers Contest.
+My writing—in the form of essays, fiction, translation, and literary criticism—has been published in outlets including The New York Times, The Nation, Joyland, Wasafiri, and Poets & Writers, where I've written on topics ranging from giving up English for Lent to the phenomenon of AI-generated audiobooks.
+In 2022, I was a finalist for the Queen Mary Wasafiri New Writing Prize for fiction, and in 2021 received an Honorable Mention in the Ploughshares Emerging Writers Contest.

-I speak English, Portuguese, Spanish, Korean, and Chinese, though I write and work primarily in the first two (or three, if I'm being generous).
+I speak English, Portuguese, Spanish, Korean, and Chinese, though I write and work primarily in the first two (or four, if I'm being generous).
 I've previously worked as a journalist with the Brazil bureau of Reuters and as an editor at The Oxonian Review, where I launched a column on Hong Kong writing.
-These days, I'm at work on my first novel.

 Personal Blog*